gabrielgs/emprend-api/README.md

 Here you will find the index page for the Api and one link to **API DOCS** or navigate to http://localhost:8000/storage/openapi.json on your browser.
 Here are the openapi documentation for api implementation.

-Now to here all are fine.
+Now to here all is fine.
 Come to code and enjoy!